Currently, Iceland is one of the most top-rated tourist destinations in the world.

-Tourists are flocking to visit the Iceland attractions which tend to revolve around the country’s spectacular landscapes.
+Tourists flock to visit the Iceland attractions, which tend to revolve around the country’s spectacular landscapes.

-In this post travel bloggers from across the globe share their Iceland must see activities and attractions.
+In this post, travel bloggers from across the globe share Iceland’s must-see activities and attractions.

 They also share their tips on where to stay in Iceland (including Reykjavik accommodation).

 One of the best things I did whilst in Iceland last summer was hiking on the glacier.

 It’s a half-day activity but gives you a totally different perspective of the glacier itself.
 The previous day, I explored the Glacier Lagoon and Diamond Beach, where you have amazing views of the glacier in the distance, but it’s not until you’re up close that you realize how amazing it is.

 My tour started a few miles from the Glacier Lagoon in Hofn.
 To begin, you take a very bumpy off-road drive to the base of the Glacier (our trip also included a little boat ride too!)
 Then it’s time to put on your crampons and have the safety talk.
 The rules are strict for the tour, but that’s only to keep you safe, so make sure you listen and follow the instructions carefully.

 I was worried about walking on the glacier with crampons, but you get the hang of it after a few steps.
 In total, our group spent an hour on the glacier, seeing huge crevasses (from a distance) and trying out some artificial steps.